Redis /etc/systemd/redis-server@.service

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this redis-server@.service file?
+When should I use this redis-server@.service?

-How do I restore Redis to default settings?
+How do I restore Redis defaults?

-This configuration is specifically from Ubuntu 24.04 LTS (Noble Numbat).
-Different operating systems and versions may have slightly different default settings, security patches, or feature availability.
-Check the compatibility section above for other OS versions.
+This config is from Ubuntu 24.04 LTS (Noble Numbat).
+Other OS versions may have different defaults.
+Check compatibility section.

-Can I use this configuration file for Redis troubleshooting?
+Can I use this for Redis troubleshooting?